101companies/101simplejava/README.md

 This command leaves the contributions in a state ready to be imported into an Eclipse workspace.

 You can use the [Gradle-Eclipse-Plugin](https://github.com/spring-projects/eclipse-integration-gradle/) instead.
+In this case, before importing change "Java Home" in  Window -> Prefences -> Gradle -> Arguments to "Workspace JRE".

 # Exercising individual contributions